jzuern/sph-fluidsim-fortran/README.md

 Code commentary should be enough to help understanding the tasks of each function and subroutine.

-In order to plot the particle data that has been written to file, I suggest using the provided bash script ´plotData.sh´ which loads Gnuplot and plots the contents of the ´data´ folder.
-You might need to make the bash script executable by typing
+In order to plot the particle data that has been written to file, I suggest using the provided bash script `plot_data.sh` which loads Gnuplot and plots the contents of the `data` folder.
+You might need to edit the script to make it suit your plotting needs.
+You also might want to make the bash script executable by typing

 ```
 $ chmod +x plotData.sh
 ```